Climate Change in the ACT

 What is the difference between weather and climate?

-weather describes the sun, rain, or wind that you experience every day. weather can change a lot very quickly – over days, hours and even minutes! weather also changes between different places, even within the ACT. climate is the usual weather that happens in an area over a long time, usually many years.
+Weather describes the sun, rain, or wind that you experience every day.
+Weather can change a lot very quickly – over days, hours and even minutes!
+Weather also changes between different places, even within the ACT.
+Climate is the usual weather that happens in an area over a long time, usually many years.
 For example, a place that mostly has hot and humid weather has a ‘tropical climate’.
 But an area that has few rainy days and many days of hot, dry weather has a ‘desert climate’.

-Image: Storm over Canberra, Photo: Mark Jekabsons
+Storm over Canberra.
+Source: Mark Jekabsons

 What causes climate to change?